|Lady cream peas, seasoned with smoked meat, onion, garlic and fresh herbs, served with a side of cornbread and pictured here, with broiled chicken.|

 I used tasso which is a highly seasoned cured pork that has been rubbed with a variety of spices and seasonings prior to smoking - including plenty of cayenne pepper.
 It is firm in texture like ham, but adds a huge kick of rich and spicy flavor to dishes.
-You can use pretty much any smoked meat you favor - bacon, ham, ham hocks, smoked sausage and smoked turkey even.
+Because tasso is so highly seasoned, I'm using it first with just the beans and water before adding the other seasonings.
+This will infuse the flavor into the water and beans though you can certainly add everything all together as well.
+You may use pretty much any smoked meat you favor - bacon, ham, ham hocks, smoked sausage and smoked turkey even.

 Chop up the tasso or smoked ham, and add it, along with the water to the peas.

 Bring to a boil, reduce heat and simmer uncovered for 1 hour.

 In a separate skillet, sauté the onion in the butter until softened, about 5 minutes.
 Add the garlic and cook another minute.
 Since I used a spicy tasso to season my broth, I skipped the hot peppers, however, if you use a milder smoked meat, jalapeno is a great addition to kick up the flavor a bit.
 Clean the jalapeno of the seeds and ribs, dice, then add in here with the onion to saute it.

 Transfer the skillet contents, including all of the drippings, to the pot.
 Add all of the seasonings, except for the salt and pepper.

 Continue cooking, uncovered, for another 1/2 hour, or longer, until peas are tender and liquid has reduced to consistency desired.
 Taste and add salt and pepper only as needed.